sumanstats/rakudo/README.md

-# Rakudo interpreter for Raku programming language
+# Rakudo interpreter for The Raku programming language

 > Docker images for **Raku**